-1. Parishes first came into existence during Anglo-Saxon times and were variable in area depending on changes in land ownership until the late 12th C when the church fixed the boundaries.
+- 1. Parishes first came into existence during Anglo-Saxon times and were variable in area depending on changes in land ownership until the late 12th C when the church fixed the boundaries.
 There was some revision in parishes in the mid 17th C, but it was not until changes in the law regarding local government during and after the 19th C that there were major changes.
 We now have three classes of parish: modern civil, modern ecclesiastical and ancient.
 In the early 20th C about half of the ecclesiastical parishes did not coincide exactly with the civil parishes.
-In many of them the original ancient boundary is replicated in the modern boundaries, so which ever version of the parish boundary you may follow there will be in it information of archaeological and historic interest.

-2. These notes are a version of the ones provided to help you carry out a survey of your parish boundary.
-They are meant to give you the sort of information required to enable you to decide whether or not you want to take part.

-3. The project has two parts.
-In the first part you will do a field survey of the archaeological and historic features that define the parish boundary and enter this information into a cloud-based database that we provide.
-In the second part you will be able to manipulate the data to give graphic illustrations of the survey results using a geographic information sytsem.

-4. The project is aimed at local groups and individuals who have an interest in their parish and would like to contribute to a regional study of the archaeological and historical features that define parish boundaries.
-This way a small contribution by a local group can help build up a large database of a region, which then will be an important research resource for use in the future.

-5. Assembling the database will take time.
+However, in many parishes the original ancient boundary is replicated in the modern boundaries, so which ever version of the parish boundary you may follow there will be in it information of archaeological and historic interest. - 2.
+These notes are to help you carry out a survey of your parish boundary.
+They are meant both to give you the sort of information required to enable you to decide whether or not you want to take part and for you to use when setting a project up. - 3.
+The project has two parts.
+In the first part you will do a field survey of the archeological and historic features that define the parish boundary and enter this information into a cloud-based database that we provide.
+In the second part you will be able to manipulate the data to give graphic illustrations of the survey results using a geopgraphic information system.
+We have chosen and tested QGIS, a freee download, for this purpose. - 4.
+The project is aimed at local groups and individuals who have an interest in their parish and would like to contribute to a regional study of the archaeological and historical features that define parish boundaries.
+This way a small contribution by a local group can help build up a large database of a region, which then will be an important research resource for use in the future. - 5.
+Though individual projects can be done quickly, assembling the database for the East Midlands will take time.
 Thus this project is designed for the long term.
-The project has been set up using open-source software so that the costs to you are minimal.
+It has been set up using open-source software so that the costs to you are minimal.
 The database is cloud-based, managed by CBA EM and structured so that anyone can enter data into it, but only if it conforms to the standards set for the whole project.
 This is done through the provision of standard data input sheets which you can access once you have declared your interest in doing the survey.
+Once you have registered only you will be able to edit the data for your parish.

-6 You will be able to plot maps showing the results of your survey using QGIS, an open-source geographic information system.
-This you will have to download onto your own computer, but a library facility will be provided by the project manager so that any maps you plot can be stored for future use and reference.
+6. You will be able to plot maps showing the resuts of your survey using QGIS, an open-source geographic information system.
+This you will have to download onto your own computer, but instructions on how to do this and how to use it will be provided via the CBA EM website.
+A library facility will be provided by the project manager so that any maps you plot can be stored for future use and reference.
+QGIS itself is quite a powerful mapping tool and we expect that once you start this project you will be tempted to do deeper research into the history of your parish.
+In this case QGIS will be an invaluable aid to your understanding.
+In other words, its usefullness will go far beyond the Parish Boundaries project.